seanhenry/SwiftMockGeneratorForXcode/README.md

 ## Nomenclature

 Despite being called a Mock Generator, this plugin actually generates something closer to a spy and stub.
 The word 'mock', whilst not technically correct, has been used because test doubles such as spies, mocks, and stubs have become colloquially known as mocks.

-## Why do I have to set a path to my project?

-The plugin uses SourceKit which needs a list of your Swift files to index.

-You have to set the path to your code because there is no way to derive it from an Xcode extension.

 ## Build